sgrankin/mk/mk.1.md

 Options are:

+-C
+:   Change directory to `directory` first.

 -f
-:   use the given file as mkfile. default is *mkfile*
+:   Use the given file as mkfile. default is *mkfile*

 -n
 :   print commands without actually executing